An exhibition of 50 watercolours exploring landscape and architecture from around Britain and Europe

 Albert Goodwin: Visionary Landscapes

-Albert Goodwin (1845-1932) was born in Maidstone, Kent and was able to maintain a career as a successful artist throughout his lifetime.
-He painted scenes that are both recognisable and of historical interest, documenting how towns and buildings once appeared.
-As a member of the Royal Watercolour Society, Goodwin exhibited extensively, showcasing over 700 works.
-He was championed by Ruskin and trained with the Pre-Raphaelite brotherhood.
-His emotive Visionary Landscapes reflect the artistic influences of luminaries from Turner to Ford Maddox Brown.
+Albert Goodwin was born in Maidstone, Kent.
+During his lifetime he painted scenes that are both recognisable and of historical interest.
+As a member of the Royal Watercolour Society, Goodwin exhibited extensively, showing nearly 800 works.
+He was championed by Ruskin and trained with the pre-Raphaelite brotherhood.
+His emotive Visionary Landscapes reflect the artistic influences of luminaries from Turner to Ford Madox Brown.

 4 graphic panels 450 x 760mm